 Final thoughts on non-standard auto insurance

-Sometimes, despite our best intentions, we run into trouble on the road.
-These incidents can have a tremendous impact on the kind of car insurance we can get.
-The everyday car insurance provider may not be equipped to offer the type of special car insurance that high-risk drivers need to operate a motor vehicle in their state legally.
-It might cost you more, but the coverage you receive will protect you until enough time passes that you are again eligible for standard auto insurance.
+Despite our best intentions, we sometimes run into trouble on the road.
+These incidents can tremendously impact the kind of car insurance we can get.
+The everyday car insurance provider may not be equipped to offer the type of special car insurance that high-risk drivers need to legally operate a motor vehicle in their state.
+It might cost you more, but your coverage will protect you until enough time passes that you are again eligible for standard auto insurance.

 Regardless of whether you have a DUI or a long list of incidents on your driving record, non-standard car insurance is the kind of coverage you need to get back on the road.